rombrew/phobia/doc/MotorTuning.md

 	# reg pm.i_watt_reverse <watt>

 Also you can tune PI regulator gains.
-But usually this is not required as automated tune is well done.
+But usually this is not required as default tune is good enough.

 	# reg pm.pm_gain